 We can only love someone that is important to us.
 But with all cathexis, there is always the risk of loss of rejection.
 Thus the price of cathexis is pain.
 So if you chose to embrace a full life, do it knowing that it will be full of pain, which in my opinion beats the alternative, which is not to live a full life or not even to live at all.

-Living life itself represents a risk, and the more lovingly we live our lives, the more chances we take.
+Life itself represents a risk, and the more lovingly we live, the more chances we take.
 While we can hide from the risks and forsake our freedom, there is a powerful truth.
-And that truth is that the only real security in life lies in relishing life’s insecurity.
-Thus the highest forms of love are inevitably totally free choices and not acts of conformity.
+And the truth is that the only real security in life lies in relishing life’s insecurity.
+Thus the highest forms of love are inevitably free choices and not acts of conformity.

 How do we empower and support another’s growth to make a loving relationship work?
 We do this through a commitment to the love of that person.
-It takes courage and vulnerability as well as the careful exercise of power with humility.
+It takes courage, vulnerability, and the careful exercise of power with humility.
 Often to support someone’s growth, we must discuss challenging topics.
 So we must first think deeply before acting.

 “The dilemma can be resolved only by painstaking self-scrutiny, in which the lover examines stringently the worth of his or her “wisdom” and the motives behind this need to assume leadership.
 “Do I really see things clearly or am I operating on murky assumptions?
 Do I really understand my beloved?
 Could it not be that the path my beloved is taking is wise and that my perception of it as unwise is the result of limited vision on my part?
 Am I being self-serving in believing that my beloved needs redirection?”
 These are questions that those who truly love must continually ask themselves.
 This self-scrutiny, as objective as possible, is the essence of humility or meekness.
 In the words of an anonymous fourteenth-century British monk and spiritual teacher, “Meekness in itself is nothing else than a true knowing and feeling of a man’s self as he is.
 Any man who truly sees and feels himself as he is must surely be meek indeed.”*

-The genuine love that I believe we all seek and need is disciplined, and it involves great work, courage, and vulnerability.
-Love is a uniquely reciprocal gift beyond measure, and it is worth all the effort.
+The genuine love that I believe we all seek and need is discipline, and it involves great work, courage, and vulnerability.
+Love is a uniquely reciprocal gift beyond measure and worth all the effort.
 Genuine love not only respects the individuality of the other but actually seeks to cultivate it, even at the risk of separation or loss.
 And it all starts by first learning to love yourself unconditionally.

 I hope you find some clarity through this, and if you want to dive deeper, I highly recommend you read Dr. Peck’s book *here.